Langeneß

 Langeneß itself has 16 Warften and is the largest Hallig.
 It has about 100 inhabitants and 58 households.
 There is a junior school and an information centre providing information about the national park and the Wadden-Sea at Peterswarf.
-A railway connects Langeneß to the mainland at Dagebüll via Oland.
-There is also a daily ferry service.
+A railway connects Langeneß to the mainland at Dagebüll via Oland for people who live on the islands.
+There is also a daily ferry service of W.D.R.